 Zoom raises annual revenue target on remote work boost

-Zoom Video Communications Inc beat second-quarter revenue estimates on Monday as it benefited from efforts to convert more of the huge work-from-home user base it has gained in the coronavirus crisis into paying customers.

-REUTERS: Zoom Video Communications Inc raised its annual revenue forecast by 30per cent after comfortably beating quarterly estimates on Monday, as it converts more of its huge free user base to paid subscriptions.
+NEW YORK: Zoom Video Communications raised its annual revenue forecast by 30 per cent after comfortably beating quarterly estimates on Monday (Aug 31), as it converts more of its huge free user base to paid subscriptions.

 Zoom, however, has come under fire for its security and privacy shortfalls, prompting many companies and countries to curb the use of the platform.